dxing97/subs2cia/USAGE.md

                         Chapter titles to ignore, case sensitive.
 Can use -ls to determine chapter titles.
 Can be used in addition to --ignore-range to ignore sections of the stream.
+                        Useful for ignoring chaptered intros and endings.
+Use --list-streams to get a list of chapter titles.
   -p msecs, --padding msecs
                         Adds this many milliseconds of audio before and after every subtitle.
 Overlaps with adjacent subtitles are